PeterBartram/TES/README.md

  The TES package is configured to compile with GCC and the src directory contains a makefile for building TES.
 When in the src directory, use one of the two following commands to build TES:

-To build TES using double-precision floating-point throughout use the command: "make".
+* to build TES using double-precision floating-point throughout use the command: "make".
-To build TES using extended precision in the Kepler solve use the command: "make long".
+* to build TES using extended precision in the Kepler solve use the command: "make long".